Growth rate of liquidity provider's wealth in G3Ms: Introduction

-Previous research has extensively examined various aspects of AMM mechanics.
-Angeris et al. \cite{angeris2019analysis, angeris2020improved} analyzed the theoretical properties and price-tracking capabilities of constant function markets.
-Evans \cite{evans2021liquidity} extended this analysis to G3Ms with variable weights, while others like Fukasawa et al. \cite{fukasawa2023weighted, fukasawa2023modelfree} investigated impermanent loss and hedging strategies.
-Milionis et al. \cite{milionis2022quantifying, milionis2022automated, milionis2023automated}, who quantified it as "loss-versus-rebalancing" (LVR) and developed frameworks for measuring systematic LP losses in both standard AMMs and concentrated liquidity markets.
+\paragraph{\textit{AMMs.}} A large body of literature has examined various aspects of AMM mechanics. \cite{angeris2019analysis, angeris2020improved} analyzed the theoretical properties and price-tracking capabilities of constant function markets. \cite{evans2021liquidity} extended this analysis to G3Ms with variable weights, while \cite{fukasawa2023weighted, fukasawa2023modelfree} investigated impermanent loss and hedging strategies.
+More recently, \cite{najnudel2024arbitrage} examined arbitrage-driven price dynamics in fee-based AMMs, providing insights into the relationship between fee structures and market behavior.